Eyes on Diversity

 Organized by UMSL’s College of Optometry and Office of Precollegiate Student Services

-The Summer EYE Academy is brought to you by the College of Optometry and Precollegiate Services (Bridge) through generous sponsorship by VSP Global.
+The Eyes on DiversityProgram is brought to you by the College of Optometry and Precollegiate Services (Bridge) through generous sponsorship by VSP Global.

-The Summer EYE Academy 2021 will be held virtually on the following Saturday mornings: June 12, 19, 26, July 10, 17 and 24 from 9:00 am to 12:00 pm.
-High school students entering their Junior or Senior year in Fall 2021 are eligible to apply.
+The Eyes on Diversity Program will be held virtually on the following Saturday mornings: February 26 and March 5 from 9:00 am to 12:00 pm.
+Current high school juniors or seniors are eligible to apply.

 - Minimum GPA (current or cumulative) of 2.75

-- Submit online Eyes on Diversity: Summer Eye Academy Application.
-This includes submission of 250-word essay: “Why is access to eye care important in your community?”
+- Submit online Eyes on Diversity: High School Enrichment Application.
+This includes submission of short-response question: “Why is access to eye care important in your community?”

-- Request high school transcripts and one (1) letter of recommendation to be submitted to Eyes on Diversity coordinator; electronic or paper copies will be accepted.
+- Request one (1) letter of recommendation to be submitted to Eyes on Diversity coordinator; electronic or paper copies will be accepted.

-- Students with completed applications and meeting full eligibility will be contacted to schedule a virtual meeting with program coordinator to discuss the program and the student’s interest in health care.
+- Students with completed applications and meeting full eligibility will be contacted by member of Eyes on Diversity team to discuss the program in detail.